Bilski311/tour-dates-manager/README.md

 ### Run

-In the /tour-dates-manager directory (You have to have Docker installed)
+In the /tour-dates-manager directory (Docker required)
 ```
  docker-compose up
 ```
-Run the TourDatesManagerApplication file using any IDE that supports Java.(You have to have JDK 17 installed)
+Run the TourDatesManagerApplication file using any IDE that supports Java.(JDK 17 required)